swisscom/dopi/doc/plugins/custom.md

 `default: { DOP_NODE_FQDN => fqdn_of_node }`

-The environment variables that should be set
+The environment variables that should be set.
+Will be merged with the defalut hash

 ### expect_exit_codes (optional)